 There are many ways for you to share your views with Regional Council.

-The Municipal Clerk’s Office can help you with distributing correspondence to Regional Council, community councils, and boards and committees.
+The Municipal Clerk’s Office can help you with distributing correspondence to Regional Council, community councils, standing committees, and boards and committees.

 Your comments must include at least your first initial and last name—anonymous submissions will not be distributed.